The Birds II: Land's End

-The Birds II: Land's End is a 1994 American made-for-television horror film directed by Rick Rosenthal, credited to Alan Smithee.
-The film is a standalone sequel to the 1963 film The Birds, directed by Alfred Hitchcock, and stars Brad Johnson, Chelsea Field, and James Naughton.
+The Birds II: Land's End is a 1994 American made-for-television action-horror film directed by Rick Rosenthal, credited to Alan Smithee.
+The film is a standalone sequel to the 1963 film The Birds, directed by Alfred Hitchcock.
+The Birds II: Land's End stars Brad Johnson, Chelsea Field, and James Naughton.
 Tippi Hedren, who starred in The Birds, appears in a minor role different from the one she played in the original film.
 The original music score was composed by Ron Ramin.

-The Birds II: Land's End premiered on Showtime on March 14, 1994.
-Featuring a similar plot to the original film, a biology teacher and Somali Civil War veteran named Ted moves with his wife and daughters to a summer house on an island after the death of their son.
-Soon after they arrive, flocks of birds start attacking and killing people for no apparent reason.
+It premiered on Showtime on March 14, 1994.